-A student who receives an "F" in any course is required to repeat that course the next time it is offered.
-This may necessitate interruption of the program.
+A student who receives an academic failure (withdraws failing "WF" or grade of "C" or below) in any nursing course is required to repeat that course the next time it is offered.
+This may necessitate an interruption of the program.
 Unsuccessful students must reapply to the program and submit an essay that details a plan to succeed if reaccepted.

-Students are only allowed one failure in a nursing course that includes a clinical component.
-If a student withdraws failing "WF" from a nursing course, that course is counted as one allowable failure.
-A second failure will result in academic dismissal and the student is not eligible to return to the program.
+Students are only allowed one academic failure (withdraws failing "WF" or grade of "C" or below) in a nursing course that includes a clinical component throughout their program enrollment.
+A second academic failure will result in academic dismissal and the student is not eligible to return to the program.
 Any student who fails the clinical component of a nursing course is not eligible to apply or return to the program.
 For more information refer to the Admissions Policy (CNG-100.30).